simonknudsen/articles/hpi.md

 <sup>1</sup> _Please note, compound inflation is used with a base date Q1 1988._

 ### De-Trending
-For exploring relationships between two or more time series data a more clear picture can be obtained by removing trend from each series [4].
-The method to remove trend chosen here is by applying linear regression to each series individually and subtracting the associated derived linear series.
+Removing trend from each series can provide more insight into potential relationships [4].
+The method to remove trend chosen here is linear regression.
+Linear regression is applied to each series individually and the resultant LR ideal data series subtracted from the original data series.

 ![HPI and all three factors de-trended](https://raw.githubusercontent.com/simonknudsen/articles/master/images/hpi/detrended_hpi_versus_all.png)

-The above chart shows all three factors plotted against HPI once the trends have been removed.
+The above chart shows all three factors plotted against HPI (in green) once the trends have been removed.
 M3 & HPI are a much closer fit than population and inflation.

 Using the four de-trended data series, the correlation coefficients are calculated and shown below: